iqq800/jquery-facebook-wall/README.md

 # Facebook Wall

 jQuery plugin that lets you show the latest updates from your facebook profile og page.
-By [http://beta.thomasclausen.dk/facebook-wall/] thomasclausen
+By [http://beta.thomasclausen.dk/facebook-wall/]

 ### Examples